MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-IPBlockListProvider.md

 # Set-IPBlockListProvider

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Set-IPBlockListProvider cmdlet to modify the configuration information for a specific IP Block list provider on a computer that has the Edge Transport server role or the Hub Transport server role installed.

-!!!
-Exchange Server 2013

-This cmdlet is available or effective only on Edge Transport servers in on-premises Exchange Server 2013.

-Use the Set-IPBlockListProvider cmdlet to modify IP Block list providers that are used by the Connection Filtering agent on Edge Transport servers.

-!!!
-Exchange Server 2016

 This cmdlet is available or effective only on Edge Transport servers in on-premises Exchange.

 Use the Set-IPBlockListProvider cmdlet to modify IP Block list providers that are used by the Connection Filtering agent on Edge Transport servers.